Skip to content

 Drift uses a Decentralized Limit Order Book (DLOB) that combines three liquidity sources: an on-chain order book, a backstop AMM, and JIT (Just-In-Time) liquidity from market makers.
 When you place a limit order, it goes to the on-chain book.
 If no counterparty is available, the backstop AMM fills the order at a set price.
 JIT market makers can also step in with better prices.

 This hybrid gives Drift real order book function with AMM fallback liquidity.
-Makers get true limit order fills at 0.010% fees.
-That ties Hyperliquid for the lowest maker fee on any DEX.
+Makers get true limit order fills and a 0.003% rebate instead of a fee.
+No other major Solana venue pays its makers.

 Beyond Perps: Drift's Multi-Product Platform